yuqitanyq/tp/docs/DeveloperGuide.md

    2. Test case: `patron overdue`<br>
       Expected: Patron list is empty.

-3. Displaying patrons with overdue books while there are borrowed books and all of them are overdue.

-   1. Prerequisites: List all books using the `book list` command.
-Multiple books in the book list.
-Return all borrowed books with return dates after the present date.
-Ensure that there are some books borrowed with return dates before the present date.

-   2. Test case: `patron overdue`<br>
-      Expected: Patron list contains borrowers of all books borrowed.

-4. Displaying patrons with overdue books while there are borrowed books and some of them are overdue.
+3. Displaying patrons with overdue books while there are borrowed books and some of them are overdue.

    1. Prerequisites: List all books using the `book list` command.
 Multiple books in the book list.
 Ensure that there are some books borrowed with return dates after the present date.
 Ensure that there are some books borrowed with return dates before the present date.